x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/enable-or-disable-modern-authentication-in-exchange-online.md

 - Enabling or disabling modern authentication in Exchange Online as described in this topic **does not** affect other email clients that support modern authentication (for example, Outlook Mobile, Outlook for Mac 2016, and Exchange ActiveSync in iOS 11 or later).
 These other email clients **always** use modern authentication to log in to Exchange Online mailboxes.

 - When you enable modern authentication in Exchange Online, Windows-based Outlook clients that support modern authentication will be prompted to log in again.
 Further, the Basic Auth login dialog box and the Modern Auth dialog box look very different.
-See the **Outlook and Basic Auth** section of the [Basic Auth and Exchange Online](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-auth-and-exchange-online-february-2020-update/ba-p/1191282) for details.
+See the **Outlook and Basic Auth** section of the [Basic Auth and Exchange Online](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-auth-and-exchange-online-february-2020-update/ba-p/1191282) blog post for details.

 - You should synchronize the state of modern authentication in Exchange Online with Skype for Business Online to prevent multiple log in prompts in Skype for Business clients.
 For instructions, see [Skype for Business Online: Enable your tenant for modern authentication](https://aka.ms/SkypeModernAuth).